tobilastik/keleya-pregnancy-app/README.md

 ## What I would have done better

-1. Use the git flow, instead of pushing all my commits into main stright up
+1. Use the git flow, instead of pushing all my commits into `main branch` stright up
 2. Divide work between my commits